napoleon101392/docs/mmvc/controller.md

 |``POST``      | /update/1    |The ``TicketController`` will be instantiated and the function ``update($id)`` will be called      |
 |``GET`` or ``POST``       | /delete/1    |The ``TicketController`` will be instantiated and the function ``delete($id)`` will be called      |

+The above table shows you how the request and uri processes along the Controller class. <a target="_blank" href="/docs/supporting-structure-routing">To know more about routing, click here.</a>

 ---

 <a name="middleware"></a>